 Want the best penguin viewing opportunities in Australia?
 Take the Penguin Eco Tour for a premium penguin experience that offers a personalized, intimate wildlife experience.
-Or choose the Skybox option to enjoy an elevated, uninterrupted view of the little penguins returning to their sand burrows.
+Or choose the Underground Viewing option to enjoy the closest possible viewing of the Penguin Parade at eye-level.

 - View the cute little penguins from a secluded beach or from the skybox stand, both options offering an intimate experience